MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 1. Select **Open Eventstream** from the notification that appears after creating the event stream, or browse to the event stream from the Real-time hub and select **Open Eventstream**.
 1. From the menu ribbon, select **Edit**.
-1. In the event stream authoring canvas select the down arrow on the **Transform events or add destination** tile.
+1. In the event stream authoring canvas, select the down arrow on the **Transform events or add destination** tile.
 1. Select **Manage fields**.
 The tile is renamed to *Manage_fields*.
 1. Select the pencil icon on the *Manage_fields* tile.
 1. In the **Manage fields** pane, do the following actions: